-R4K (Ready For Kindergarten) is a partnership between United Way of the Mohawk Valley, local schools, parents, and community organizations.
+R4K’s (Ready for Kindergarten) mission is to unite families, schools, and community resources to prepare children to reach their full potential by focusing on school readiness.
 R4K Family School Navigators engage local resources ensuring children start school ready to learn and continue their education fully engaged, paving the way for career and life success.

 Ready to Learn.
 Ready for Life.